 Marc also represents developers seeking to terminate and redevelop existing condominium sites, and provides developers and lenders with peer review for projects using condominium and related reciprocal easement or other operational and cost sharing mechanisms.
 He drafts and negotiates construction and related easements and ground leases, and represents multifamily apartment purchasers and sellers with respect to Maryland right of first refusal laws.

 Marc received his bachelor’s degree in political science from Rutgers University and his law degree from the Syracuse University College of Law.
-He is admitted to practice in Maryland and the District of Columbia.
+He is admitted to practice in Maryland, the District of Columbia, and Virginia.
 Prior to joining Lerch Early, Marc was a partner at a Bethesda real estate law firm as well as at one of the largest law firms in the United States.

 When he’s not parsing ownership parcels, Marc enjoys using his smoker to prepare tempting meat, poultry, and seafood.
 For a recent family gathering, he smoked St. Louis cut ribs, brisket, chicken, and oysters on the half shell.

 Disclaimer: Each case is different and past results do not guarantee similar results in future matters.